Luca Filippi: GP2 Series

 Fisichella joined forces with the Coloni Motorsport GP2 Series team in 2006, and Filippi was selected as a driver for the team.
 However, he switched to the BCN Competición team mid-way through the season.

-In 2007, he continued in GP2 with Super Nova Racing and emerged as one of the series' top performers, finishing the season in fourth position.
+In 2007, Filippi continued in GP2 with Super Nova Racing and emerged as one of the series' top performers, finishing the season in fourth position.

-On 14 November 2007 Filippi tested for Honda Racing F1.
+On 14 November 2007, Filippi tested for Honda Racing F1.
 On 6 December Filippi tested for Super Aguri F1, being even faster than regular race driver Takuma Sato.

 For the inaugural GP2 Asia Series season in early 2008, Filippi raced for Team Meritus, a Malaysian team who entered the series due to regular series team Racing Engineering not competing in the winter series.
 He only managed to score four points in ten races, finishing in seventeenth place.